about congenital anomaly data

 - The total number of live births given by CCASS is different from that of the Office of the Registrar General.
 This may be due to the inclusion of out-of-province births.
 Since the numbers and rates are taken from the data as provided by CCASS, these rates may differ from those of other reproductive indicators.

-- Because there are no unique linkable identifiers kept in the database (to protect confidentiality), it makes the process of matching records of the same individual more difficult, especially when other information is missing.
+- Because there are no unique linkable identifiers kept in the database (to protect confidentiality), the process of matching records of the same individual is more difficult, especially when other information is missing.
 This can result in over-counting the number of cases.

-- Pregnancy terminations which occur as a result of the detection of congenital anomalies through prenatal testing are not yet included (this will start with the 2012 data from BORN Ontario).
+- Pregnancy terminations which occur as a result of the detection of congenital anomalies through prenatal testing started to be included with the 2012 data from BORN Ontario.